-As of November 2024, India has nearly 1,400 registered AIFs.1 This domain has witnessed remarkable growth, underscored by an almost 77% surge in commitments which escalated from Rs.
-22.73 trillion in the fiscal year 2021-22 to a staggering Rs.
-40.19 trillion in 2023-24.2 This growth translated to a substantial Rs.
-17.46 trillion jump within two years!
+As of May 2025, India has 1,550 registered AIFs.1 This domain has witnessed remarkable growth, underscored by an almost 110% surge in commitments which escalated to Rs.
+13.49 trillion in the fiscal year 2024-25 from Rs.
+6.41 trillion in 2021-22.2 This growth translated to a substantial Rs.
+7.07 trillion jump within three years.
+AIFs have shown superior IRRs (Internal Rate of Returns) compared to traditional Asset Management Companies (AMCs).
+This higher performance has led to a higher valuation premium for AIFs over traditional AMCs.

 The total assets under management (AUM) of AIFs have grown at a CAGR (Compound Annual Growth Rate) of 28% between June FY19 and June FY24s3.
+75% of AIFs have successfully generated positive alpha, compared to a lower alpha generation in equity AMCs, where 51% of large-cap funds and 26% of mid-cap funds were unable to deliver alpha over the past year.4